-Do you find sometimes that your emotions sneak up on you suddenly your afraid of losing it.
-Either the tears threaten to leak out or the anger boils over before you can control it.
+Do you sometimes find that your emotions sneak up on you suddenly your afraid of losing it?
+Either the tears threaten to leak out, or the anger boils over before you can control it.
 You are not alone.
 Many women have had the experience of being hijacked by their emotions.
 But here is the thing, It's not about having emotions, it's about not being able to control them.
 What you need to learn is to recognize your emotions and then manage them.
 You need to develop your emotional intelligence.

 Become aware of and then manage your emotions

 Emotionally intelligent managers kick butt over their unaware and knowledgeable deficient peers.
 These aware leaders not only know what their emotions are, but they can manage their emotions.
 That means they are in control of how they feel versus their feelings being in control of them.